 Yield: One 8x10-inch focaccia

 - ¾ cup water at 120-130°F

 - 1 package (2¼ tsp, ¼oz, 7g) RED STAR Platinum Superior Baking Yeast

 - 2 Tbsp olive oil

 - ½ tsp salt, optional and to taste

-- 1½ cups shredded mozzarella cheese, loosely packed when measuring
+- 1½ cups shredded Mozzarella cheese, loosely packed when measuring

 - To the bowl of a stand mixer fitted with the dough hook (or large mixing bowl and hand-knead), combine flour, water, yeast, oil, sugar, optional salt (remember the tomatoes are salted and so is the cheese), and knead for about 5 minutes, or until dough is soft, smooth, and has come together in a firm mass.
 If hand-kneading, you may need to knead a few minutes longer.

 - Turn dough out onto a silicone mat-lined countertop (provides nice traction) or just the bare counter.
-Roll the dough into a large oval or rectangle (shape doesn't matter) so it's about ½-inch thick and covers about two-thirds of a standard (about 17-inches) baking sheet.
+Roll the dough into a large oval or rectangle (shape doesn't matter) until it's about ½-inch thick and covers about two-thirds of a standard (about 17-inches) baking sheet.

 - Place rolled dough onto a silicone mat-lined or cooking sprayed baking sheet.